grain-lang/grain/stdlib/immutablepriorityqueue.md

 pop : ImmutablePriorityQueue<a> -> ImmutablePriorityQueue<a>
 ```

-Returns a new priority queue without the highest-priority element in the given priority queue
+Returns a new priority queue without the highest priority element in the
-in a `Some` variant, or `None` if the priority queue is empty.
+given priority queue.
+If the input priority queue is empty, this function will
+return it.

 Parameters: